uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 Before you start this next section you should have followed the previous tutorial and made an account on https://api.nasa.gov/ and used your API key to get some external data about Near Earth Objects.

-You should be able to preview the HTTP request from the URL link you generated  in your browser and see a JSON file that looks like [this]( https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/neows-3.png).
+The URL link you generated should allow you  to preview the HTTP request in your browser and see a JSON file that looks like [this]( https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/neows-3.png).
 It has a list of ```near_earth_objects``` that we will be using.

 Save the URL link in a text file (if you haven't already).